wguyman/climatechangecosts/README.md

 Check out the full report here: http://daraint.org/climate-vulnerability-monitor/climate-vulnerability-monitor-2012/

+Check out the implimented API at www.climatechangecosts.com

 ##Trillons of dollars at stake.

 Use this API to get the data and calculate your own carbon use + externalized cost.
+Think of this "externalized cost" as that hidden tax you are effetively paying thanks to climate change costs.